JakeYu1212/Notes/Introduction to Algorithms/Notes.md

 Second, when values are not in the correct position with respect to one another, it may be necessary to exchange them.
 This exchange is a costly operation and the total number of exchanges will also be important for evaluating the overall efficiency of the algorithm.

+#### 6.7 Bubble Sort

+In Python, it is possible to perform simultaneous assignment.
+The statement `a,b=b,a` will result in two assignment statements being done at the same time.

+A bubble sort can be modified to stop early if it finds that the list has become sorted.
+This means that for lists that require just a few passes, a bubble sort may have an advantage in that it will recognize the sorted list and stop, which is often referred to as the **short bubble**.